I’m going to stop blogging about Evernote soon

 Nevertheless, I think I probably will make the move over to the Xperia as it’s very fast (especially with Evernote), has a bigger screen than the iPhone 3GS, and is rather nice.

 The reason I keep pointing out the potential problems with Evernote as I find them is that I know what a big commitment it is to move over to a new admin system.
 In fact, I really like Evernote.
 It’s not perfect by any means but it feels solid and consistent, as well as flexible.
-Just to counteract some of the seemingly negative comments above, here’s a couple of tips:
+Just to counteract some of the seemingly negative comments above, here’s a tip:

 Prioritising – one of my notebooks contains a list of “to do’s”.
 Each item in the “list” is a separate “note”.
 It is, of course, useful – and easy – to be able to sort the list into different orders, but Evernote does not have an inbuilt way of assigning a “priority” to a note, so sorting on this is not readily possible.